bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 As they headed towards the lift, Yurgunn turned to Adrex.

-"Just ta' be sure" she started.
+"Just to be sure" she started.
 "One o' us takes th' lift up, takes the rope along, and makes sure its end can reach the bottom of the lift.
 For each 10 feet, a sandbag is flipped over the edge, and the time it takes to travel will be measured - is tha' correct?"